 Next, adjust the heat anticipator, which fine-tunes the point at which the thermostat turns off the furnace burners.
 Locate the heat anticipator adjustment lever arm (Photo 2).
 If the furnace is cycling on and off too often, move the lever away from the “longer” setting by one calibration mark.
 If the room temperature is either too hot or too cold for long periods, move the lever closer to the “longer” setting by one calibration mark.
 Let the furnace run for two to three hours and, if necessary, repeat the above adjustment.
 If the problem persists, you may need to replace your thermostat.

 Use a bubble level to check whether the subbase is mounted evenly on the wall.
 Tighten the mounting screws when it's level.
-Wondering what is a reasonable temperature for a house in winter?
-Find out here.

 Move the anticipator